TachibanaYoshino/AnimeGANv3/README.md

 </div>

 ## 📢 Updates
+* `2024-08-28` A [repo](https://github.com/TachibanaYoshino/AnimeGANv3_Portrait_Inference) more suitable for portrait style inference based on the AnimeGANv3 models has been released.
+Highly recommended.
 * `2023-12-10` Added a new AnimeGANv3 model for Portrait to Oil-painting style.
 Its onnx is available [here](https://www.patreon.com/posts/animeganv3-s-oil-94445425?utm_medium=clipboard_copy&utm_source=copyLink&utm_campaign=postshare_creator&utm_content=join_link).
 * `2023-11-23` The code and the [manuscript](https://github.com/TachibanaYoshino/AnimeGANv3/blob/master/doc/AnimeGANv3_manuscript.pdf) are released.  🦃
 * `2023-10-31` Added three new styles of AnimeGANv3: Portrait to Cute, 8bit and Sketch-0 style. :ghost: